arei/talks/ScaleYou/outline.md

 	So lets blow it up.
 	Let us throw out the notion of "Years of Experience".
-	Let us instead imagine a better way to judge a Software Engineers "level".
+	Let us instead imagine a better way to judge a Software Engineer's "level".
+	And once we understand the level
+	Then we can understand how to advance within it.

 	But before we can do that
 	We need to sidetrack into motivations.
-	What motiviations drive Software Engineers to work.
+	What motivations drive Software Engineers to work.
-	And how do those motiviations drive their job search?

-	This is going to be just the top items, not every little thing.
-	Also, I'm generalizing here.
-	Everyone is different.
-	I just said that like two minutes ago.
-	Deal with it.

 	1. Getting Paid
 	Lets face it, we work to get paid.